-NotesFederal Bureau of Investigation Uniform Crime Reporting Program Legacy Definition: Forcible rape is the carnal knowledge of a female forcibly and against her will.
+NotesFederal Bureau of Investigation Uniform Crime Reporting Program '''Legacy''' Definition: Forcible rape is the carnal knowledge of a female forcibly and against her will.
 Assaults and attempts to commit rape by force or threat of force are also included; however, statutory rape (without force) and other sex offenses are excluded.
-In 2013, the definition was revised to: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-To continue trends, the legacy definition was used, especially since there are only three years of data for the revised definition at this time.
+In 2013, the definition was revised to: penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+To provide trends before 2013, the '''legacy''' definition was used, providing rates for female forcible rape.
 The rape rate includes only those that have been reported to law enforcement and is an underestimate of the actual rape rate.
 Some law enforcement agencies do not submit a full 12 months of data and some agencies do not submit any data at all.